DasKraken/CR-dl/README.md

 Following commands are available:

-Log in into Crunchyroll to be get access to premium content (This will create a file 'cookies.data' to store the session).
-If username and/or password is not given, it will prompt you for them:
+Log in into Crunchyroll to be get access to premium content (This will create a file 'cookies.txt' to store the session).
+If username and/or password is not given, it will prompt you for them.
+On Problems (e.g. Captcha) see [alternative login methods to CR-dl](#alternative-login-methods-to-cr-dl):
 ```
 cr-dl login [username] [password]
 ```